 For those in shared ownership homes, subletting is prohibited.

-Joe Joseph, Director of Resident Services at CityWest Homes, said: “People may not release that illegal subletting includes letting a property via websites, such as Airbnb or other short-term letting agents.
+Joe Joseph, Director of Resident Services at CityWest Homes, said: “People may not realise that illegal subletting includes letting a property via websites, such as Airbnb or other short-term letting agents.

 “Our leaseholders should always check their lease if they are considering any form of subletting, as some agreements ban subletting entirely.”